 If you charge guests’ cards remotely (for example for pre-payments, deposits, or no-show fees), SCA may apply.

-While Booking.com doesn’t process these payments, we will support you to ensure you face minimal operational impact due to SCA.
-At the time of reservation, Booking.com will assess whether a guest’s payment may be subject to SCA:
+While Booking.com doesn’t process these payments, we’ll support you to minimize operational impact on you due to SCA.
+At the time of reservation, Booking.com will assess whether a guest’s payment could be subject to SCA:

-- If we believe SCA might apply, we will request that the guest pay through our Online Payments service.
+- If we believe SCA might apply, we’ll ask the guest to pay through our Online Payments service.

-- If we believe that the payment is not subject to SCA, your guests can continue to either pay online or pay you directly.
-In case you’re still unable to charge a guest’s card remotely, you can mark it as invalid and we will attempt to recover the payment.
+- If we believe the payment isn’t subject to SCA, your guests can continue to pay either online or you directly.
+In case you’re unable to charge a guest’s card remotely, you can mark it as invalid and we’ll attempt to recover the payment.

 If you have all your payments facilitated by Booking.com, you don’t need to take any action.
 We’ll take care of authenticating all your customers’ payment transactions for reservations made on Booking.com.

 What if I don’t want to use Online Payments or Payments by Booking.com?